Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 • Protein powder – this is the main source of protein in this smoothie.
 You can use any type of whey or vegan protein powder you prefer.
 I tend to use unflavored collagen peptides in smoothies since it doesn’t change the flavor profile.

-• Flaxseed – flaxseed is an affordable seed option that offers a lot of nutrition.
+• Flaxseed – ground flaxseed is an affordable seed option that offers a lot of nutrition.
 It’s a great source of healthy fats, particularly omega 3 fatty acids, which can lower inflammation levels.

-How to Make It
+How To Make It

-All you have to do is add all of the ingredients to a high-speed blender and blend for about 30 seconds or until smooth.
+To make this smoothie, all you have to do is add all of the ingredients to a high-speed blender and blend for about 30 seconds or until smooth.

 Then pour into a glass and enjoy!